Last updated: Omnichannel fulfillment: Definition, benefits, strategies

 Download audio as MP3

-COVID-19 isn’t the world’s first global pandemic, and it certainly won’t be the last unpredictable disruption to life (and business) as we know it.
+COVID-19 wasn’t the world’s first global pandemic, and it certainly won’t be the last unpredictable disruption to life (and business) as we know it.
 Be it a pandemic, economic event, political upheaval, or change in consumer behavior, companies need to be able to respond to changing market conditions quickly and flexibly.

 When COVID-19 brought more and more shoppers online, for example, retailers saw a huge increase in demand for fast and affordable delivery options.